How to Improve Communication and Collaboration Between Developers and Scrum Masters

 There is a common myth amongst Developers on Scrum Teams - "When the Scrum Master doesn't interfere with your work, it's already good."
 Such an opinion can be symptoms of a problem.

 Scrum is a tool that helps people, teams and organizations generate value through adaptive solutions to complex problems.
 If Scrum is a source of frustration (because, for example, "the Scrum Master keeps on distracting us"), it's a sign that it is not Professional Scrum but the team is just going through the motions and not embracing what Scrum has to offer.
-In this Scrum Pulse, PSTs Joanna Plaskonka and Magdalena Kucharska will talk about these misconceptions and consider what you can do to make working with Scrum Master better and more effective through communication.
+In this Scrum Pulse, PSTs Joanna Plaskonka and Magdalena Kucharska talk about these misconceptions and consider what you can do to make working with Scrum Master better and more effective through communication.

-The audience will take away the following:
+You will take away the following:

 1) Scrum Masters have a lot of positive energy and they want to help Developers, sometimes too much.
 Scrum Masters may get lost, too.
 The audience will see Scrum Masters' efforts and channel them towards something useful and valuable in terms of product development and good collaboration within the Scrum Team.